 AMD's aggressive pricing strategy aims to win market share by making GPU computing accessible to organizations priced out of NVIDIA's premium ecosystem.

 That said, high-end deployments still favor NVIDIA despite its premium pricing.
 The H100's superior performance, mature software stack, and optimized datacenter integrations often justify the cost for production workloads where time-to-results outweighs hardware expenses.
-In fact, when factoring in ROCm's installation complexity, the faster development cycles from CUDA's mature tooling can often offset much of AMD's hardware cost advantage.

 Developer Experience and Tooling